artsy/artsy.github.io/_posts/2022-09-08-patterns-with-suspense.markdown

 ### A better way: `render-as-you-fetch`

-Lets refactor the above example slightly to introduce a more suspense-friendly way of doing things.
+Lets refactor the above example to introduce a more suspense-friendly way of doing things.

 First, wrap the `<Artist />` component with a suspense boundary: